logan-gall/GIS5572/README.md

 * Lab 1 -- Creating data pipeline from ArcGIS primitives to cloud services.

-* Lab 2 -- Adding QAQC checks to our data pipelines
+* Lab 2 -- Adding QAQC checks to our data pipelines.

+* Lab 3 -- Performing interpolation analysis to elevation and temperature.

 ## Running the code